jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 &nbsp;

-### Canada with Less Data
+### What About no Change?

-To test the model's robustness to countries that have not began to flatten the curve yet, we'll look at data from Canada up until March 29th.
-This is the day that the model estimated curve flattening began.
-Now just because there isn't a true change date doesn't mean the model will output "No change".
-We'll use the posterior distributions to reason that there is no change in the data.
+To test the model's robustness to a country that has not began to flatten the curve, we'll look at data from Canada up until March 27th.
+This is the day that the model estimated curve flattening began in Canada.
+Just because there isn't a true change date doesn't mean the model will output "No change".
+We'll have to use the posterior distributions to reason that the change date provided by the model is inappropriate, and consequentially there is no change in the data.

 **Prior**

 $$
-w_1, w_2 \sim N(0, 0.5) \qquad b_1 \sim N(0.9, 1) \qquad b_2 \sim N(6.4, 1)
+w_1, w_2 \sim N(0, 0.5) \qquad b_1 \sim N(0.9, 1) \qquad b_2 \sim N(6.4, 1.6)
 $$

 &nbsp;